A Three-Operator Splitting Scheme Derived from Three-Block ADMM: Introduction

-where $d_i(x)$ are proper closed convex functions with computable proximal operators as $\text{prox}_{d_i}$.
-When one of the functions has Lipschitz-continuous gradient, e.g., assume $\nabla d_2$ is Lipschitz continuous with Lipschitz constant $L$, the Davis-Yin splitting (or Forward Douglas-Rachford splitting) scheme can be written as
+where $d_i(x)$ are convex closed and proper functions, and their proximal mapping can be efficiently computed.
+When one of the functions has Lipschitz-continuous gradient, e.g., assume $\nabla d_2$ is Lipschitz continuous, characterized by a Lipschitz constant $L$, our proposed splitting scheme with a step size $\gamma>0$ is written as